MrHause/ESP8266-Web-Control-station/README.md

 * UART (Serial communication to show errors or server's IP)
 * I2C (OLED SSD1306)

-User by the website can controll LED or servomotor like also check current temperature, humidity or ADC value which is controlled by potentiometer.
+User by the website can controll LED or servomotor and also check current temperature, humidity and ADC value which is controlled by potentiometer.
 Other used technologies:
 * Ajax to create asynchronous communicatios to prevent automatic updated values of temperature, humidity and ADC
 * WebSocket to handle connected users
 * Http to send requests and responses betwen client and server

 ## Getting Started
+The project consist of 3 files.
+First of all ESP board has to be flashed with micrypython firmware.
+Always first running file is boot.py.
+This file is responsible for connecting ESP to your WiFi.
+All what user have to do is add correct ssid and password in boot.py.
+When boot.py finished its job, firmware start executing main.py.
+Third file SSD1306.py is a library for OLED display so it has to be also flashed into memory.